Truth (plays): Finding a publisher

 After a year and a half of work, Sterling finished his play in the winter of 1922.
 Now he needed a publisher.
 Alexander Robertson, the San Francisco bookstore owner who also ran a small publishing company and had published twelve of Sterling's books, could not print Truth because he was out of money: “He is too much in debt to banks and printers ...”
 Sterling explained to poet Clark Ashton Smith.
 Sterling couldn't find a publisher.
 He thought he would have to pay to self-publish Truth, as he had done with his first poetry collection The Testimony of the Suns and Other Poems and his verse dramas Lilith and Rosamund.

-Sterling was saved by George Steele Seymour, the head of Bookfellows, a Chicago-based national organization with about 3,000 members.
+Sterling was saved by George Steele Seymour, the head of the Order of Bookfellows, a Chicago-based national organization with about 3,000 members.
 Bookfellows published between two and five limited-edition books per year and the literary magazine Step Ladder.
 Sterling explained: “Seymour is honest, I have been led, so far, to believe, and no one seems to be getting anything but kudos from the books he gets out. ...
 I joined his association out of good nature, long ago, and last winter he wrote asking me if they couldn't print something for me.
 I was just about to bring out Truth at my own expense, as I'd done in the case of Lilith and Rosamund, and thought it a good chance to save money: all I want is to see the play in print.
 Then it's off my mind and I no longer give a whoop what becomes of it.”
 That last remark would prove untrue.